SCOOPS

 Goals

-• Stay in control of all tasks while also staying flexible to meet Rob’s needs as well as the needs of others employees from other departments.
+- Maintain control over all tasks while remaining flexible to accommodate Rob's needs and the requests of employees from other departments.

 Pain Points

-• Although Mandy works well under pressure she doesn’t appreciate when people wait until the last minute for anything or everything.
+- While Mandy excels under pressure, she dislikes when people procrastinate or wait until the last minute for tasks.

 Biography

-Michelle is a people person.
-She studied marketing in college, so she’s always planning and finding creative ways to engage with everyone around her.
-Michelle has a bright personality, always motivated and loves to bring people together.
-She constantly checking in with her tenants because she understands the importance of building raport.
-She is a property manager for a large office building.
-Tenant Appreciation is coming up and she wants to find ways to show her gratitude.
-She’s open to options so that the service and products will meet everyone’s needs.
+Michelle is a natural people person.
+With a background in marketing, she’s always coming up with creative ways to engage and connect with those around her.
+Michelle has an upbeat personality, is highly motivated, and loves bringing people together.
+She regularly checks in with her tenants, knowing that building rapport is key.
+As a property manager for a large office building, she’s preparing for an upcoming Tenant Appreciation event and wants to find thoughtful ways to express her gratitude.
+Michelle is open to exploring various options to ensure the service and products cater to everyone’s needs.

 Goals